awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

    $ cd /opt
    ```

-1. Clone the official NCCL repository to the instance and navigate into the local cloned repository\.
+1. Clone the an [aws-ofi-compatible version of NCCL](https://github.com/aws/aws-ofi-nccl/blob/master/RELEASENOTES.md) from the official NVidia repository to the instance and navigate into the local cloned repository\.

    ```
-   $ sudo git clone https://github.com/NVIDIA/nccl.git && cd nccl
+   $ sudo git clone -b v2.8.4-1 https://github.com/NVIDIA/nccl.git && cd nccl
    ```

 1. Build and install NCCL and specify the CUDA installation directory\.